How To Create And Organize Media Lists

 The Media Channel filter will help you narrow down your search results to a specific medium, for example radio or magazines.

-The Language filter will help you to identify what language your contact publishes in.
+The Language filter will help you to identify what language the journalist publishes in.

-The Frequency filter is used to find contacts associated with outlets that publish at a specific frequency.
+The Frequency filter is used to find those journalists associated with outlets that publish at a specific frequency.
 For example, daily versus quarterly magazines.

-Use Email to search for contacts by their email address.
-Useful if you have the email of a contact and need to find their contact card.
+Use Email to search for journalists by their email address.
+Useful if you have the email of a journalist and need to find their profile.

 Video: Managing and Maintaining your Media Lists